Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 •	Planning of the development of the hybrid model by the responsible person.

-#### The Google Colab notebook for the sentiment analysis is on the link below:
+#### The Google Colab notebook for the sentiment analysis is in the link below:

 https://drive.google.com/file/d/14lUf26nr2TnYd9AiWJXQTpmKBOk7AEZc/view?usp=drive_link